All planning checklists

 Lead the group to the pre-booked punting tour

-Head to the Scudamore's Punting station on Mill Lane or the Traditional Punting Company near the Bridge of Sighs for your confirmed booking.
-Remind guests to bring layers for the river.
+Head to Scudamore's on Mill Lane or Traditional Punting Company near the Bridge of Sighs - bring layers for the river.

 Moderate·High impact